 Learn about global issues with like-minded people or enjoy a free cup of tea while you study.
 Access resources or attend events in the media centre, lounge area, or meeting rooms.

-Connect with other Aboriginal students, access computers, or warm up your lunch in the kitchen.
-The Aboriginal Centre is an inclusive, intercultural space open to all students.
+Connect with other Indigenous students, access computers, or warm up your lunch in the kitchen.
+The Indigenous Centre is an inclusive, intercultural space open to all students.

 First Nations Longhouse

 Access tutoring, computers, and study spaces.
-Socialize and relax with other Aboriginal students, or head next door to the Xwi7xwa Library and get help with your research projects.
+Socialize and relax with other Indigenous students, or head next door to the Xwi7xwa Library and get help with your research projects.

 Bali, Indonesia | Biology